There Could Be Better Ways for Starting to Learn Foreign Languages

 Since long, I have had the idea to implement my own frontend utility library to relieve myself from repeated boring stuffs.
 However, I know I was still not knowledgeable enough to make a move those times.
 And now, there have been quite a few frontend libraries which fully implement what I once wannted.
 Among them, React, Angular and Vue stand out.
 Personally, I think React and Angular are just too good and powerful to learn and Vue could be one really suitable source for learning since it is in fact at the beginning developed by one developer, Evan You.
 Yeah, kind of like holding the idea, better to learn something easy at first in oder not to get oneself overwhelmed and discouraged.

-Some Statistics about German Words Derived from Ding
+Statistics of German Words Derived from Ding

 Ding is a Dictionary lookup program which also contains a German-English dictionary (more than 345,000 entries) released under GNU General Public License by Frank Richter.